zayminmaw/zayminmaw/README.md

 ### :man_technologist: About Me :

-I am deeply passionate about startup culture and the process of creating products.
-My enthusiasm stems from a desire to craft solutions that are not only functional but also deeply resonant with users, embracing the concept of minimum-lovable products.
-I am highly motivated to innovate and carve out unique paths in problem-solving, constantly seeking opportunities to gain insights and knowledge along the way.
+Results-driven Software Engineer with 4+ years of experience in full-stack development, product leadership, and Web3 technologies.
+Skilled in JavaScript, React, Next.js, and Flutter with a proven track record of impactful projects, from transitioning technology stacks to leading product launches.
+Known for innovative solutions in e-commerce, logistics, and blockchain integrations.
+Passionate about startup culture and creating user-centric applications with a focus on agile methodologies.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web and mobile applications.
+- :telescope: I’m working as a Software Engineer and contributing to frontend, backend, mobile and server infrastructure.

-- :seedling: Exploring Web3.
+- :seedling: Exploring Web3 and low level programming.

-- :zap: In my free time, I learn new languages, framework, read tech articles and write clone apps.
+- :zap: In my free time, I learn new languages, framework and write tech articles.

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/zayminmaw-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/zayminmaw)